 A DUI can lead a judge to order:

-Even a first-time DUI can become evidence in a custody dispute if it raises questions about judgment or safety.
+Even a first-time DUI can become a significant issue if it raises concerns about safety or judgment.

-Florida favors shared parental responsibility, but a DUI gives your co-parent a legal opening to request:
+Florida favors shared parental responsibility, but a DUI can create an opening for the other parent to seek changes.

 If a DUI occurs during: